docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

 Let's highlight some of the important parts.
 Remove any mentions of `mail.example.com` from `mydestination`, in fact you can just set localhost or nothing at all here.
 We want all the mail to be relayed.
 For good measure also disable `local_recipient_maps`.
 I'll skip over the TLS parts.
 You should use a proper certificate for `mail.example.com`.
 You can also harden your host as you want.
 Important are `transport_maps = hash:/etc/postfix/transport` and `relay_domains = $mydestination, hash:/etc/postfix/relay` which I will show in a second.
 Furthermore `mynetworks` should contain your VPN network.

-!!! warning Open relay
+!!! warning "Open relay"

     Please be aware that setting `mynetworks` to a public CIDR will leave you with an open relay. **Only** set it to the CIDR of your VPN beyond the localhost ranges.

 Let's look at `/etc/postfix/transport`:
 ```txt